JFoll0823/05-FPS-Maze/README.md

 There is a zombie that kills the player on contact
      Note: Depending on the generated maze, the zombie may block the path to the key
 FPS style player controller with WASD controls
-Glass ceiling with metal framing to the walls
+Glass ceiling with metal framing to the walls using CSG Main Menu
-Main Menu
 Win/Lose Screens
 Pause Menu